francoiskroll/f0knockout/README.md

 Data and code for preprint

-Kroll, F. et al. 2020.
+Kroll, F. _et al._ 2020.
 A simple and effective F0 knockout method for rapid screening of behaviour and other complex phenotypes.

 https://doi.org/10.1101/2020.06.04.133462

-If you use some of the data or code, please cite the preprint!
+If you use some of the data or code, please cite!

-Note: some of the larger files are missing from this repository as they are too big for GitHub. <br />
-Please find on them on the Zenodo version of the repository: https://doi.org/10.5281/zenodo.3898915

 ___